-In Washington, DC, DUI cases are treated with increasing severity and often carry serious penalties such as jail time, fines, and license revocation.
-As a result of these penalties, it is important you consult with a DC DUI attorney as soon as possible so that you may begin building your defense as early as possible.
-Below are some important factors to consider if you have been charged with a second drunk driving offense including where your case will be heard and what you should expect.
+In Washington, DC, drunk driving cases are treated with increasing severity and often carry serious penalties such as jail time, fines, and license revocation.
+As a result of these penalties, it is important you consult with a DUI attorney as soon as possible so that you may begin building your defense as early as possible.
+Our DC second offense DUI lawyer could prepare you for the legal process and explain what you should expect.

-Judges are much less lenient of second offenses than first offenses.
-They are more concerned about making sure that the person who is convicted of a second offense DUI is deterred from repeating the offense due to the perceived danger to the community
+Judges are much less lenient of second offenses than first.
+They are more concerned about making sure that the person who is convicted of a second drunk driving offense is deterred from repeating the offense due to the perceived danger to the community

-The maximum penalty for a second offense DUI in DC is up to one year in jail.
+The maximum penalty for a second drunk driving offense is up to one year in jail.
 There is a mandatory minimum of 10 days in jail which cannot be served on weekends.
-The sentence must be served 10 days in a row for a second offense DUI.
+The sentence must be served 10 days in a row.

-When there are more than 15 years between the conviction for the first DUI and the new charge, the first DUI cannot be used as the basis to enhance the second DUI.
-According to DUI sentencing guidelines in DC, there are enhanced penalties if there are less than 15 years between the first and second charge.
+When there are more than 15 years between the conviction for the first DUI and the new charge, the first cannot be used as the basis to enhance the second.
+According to sentencing guidelines in DC, there are enhanced penalties if there are less than 15 years between the first and second charge.

 When someone has a second offense DUI charge in DC, the penalties on their driver’s license depend on how much time passed between the first and the second offense.